nadanai263/nadanai263.github.io/pages/research.md

 <h3>PhD Opportunities</h3>

-The deadline for an **October 2020** start has passed.
-If you are interested in future opportunities to work with us please send a CV, cover letter, and the names of two referees directly to [Nadanai](mailto:nadanai.laohakunakorn@ed.ac.uk).
+We will be recruiting PhD students this autumn, for an **October 2021** start, for projects related to metabolic engineering, automation, and computational modelling using cell-free systems.
+If you are interested in opportunities to work with us please send a CV, cover letter, and the names of two referees directly to [Nadanai](mailto:nadanai.laohakunakorn@ed.ac.uk).